QuirkyCort/tutorials/courses/110 Pybricks Basics/99 Special Topics/30 Run vs DC.md

 ### Spike Prime

-Using the medium motor on the Spike Prime, I find that you may need a high duty cycle just to get the motors moving, and the motor stops easily unless you are setting a very high duty cycle.
+Using the medium motor on the Spike Prime, I find that you may need a high duty cycle just to get the motors moving, and the motor stops easily unless you are using a very high duty cycle.
 As such, using **run** works better when using the medium motor on the Spike Prime.
 As always, you should test both out and decide for yourself which works better.